 Gender Reassignment

-Re Section 7 of the Act, gender reassignment is a protected characteristic that applies to a transsexual person who is proposing to undergo, is undergoing or has undergone a process (or part of a process) to change their sex (by physiological or other attributes of sex).
+Gender reassignment is a protected characteristic under section 7 of the Equality Act 2010.
+The protection applies to a person who is proposing to undergo, is undergoing or has undergone a process, or part of a process, for the purpose of reassigning the person's sex by changing physiological or other attributes of sex.
+A person does not need to undergo medical treatment or surgery in order to have protection under the Act.

 Section 16 of the 2010 Act provides that it is discrimination against transsexuals to treat them less favourably for being absent from work because they propose to undergo, are undergoing or have undergone gender reassignment than they would be treated if they were absent because they were ill or injured.

+The Council will not unlawfully discriminate against a person because of gender reassignment and will have regard to current legislation and statutory guidance when considering issues relating to sex and gender reassignment.

 Race Equality

-The Parish Council has a general duty to:

-Eliminate unlawful racial discrimination.

-Promote equality of opportunity.

-Promote good race relations between people of different racial groups.
+The Parish Council will work to eliminate unlawful discrimination, harassment and victimisation related to race, advance equality of opportunity and foster good relations between people of different racial groups, in accordance with the Public Sector Equality Duty under section 149 of the Equality Act 2010.

 Religion or Belief

 Section 10 (1) of the Act refers.
 It does not make reference to a particular religion but it also relates to a lack of religion.
 The Act does not mean that people’s faith must be taken into account so that they can, for example, wear signs of their faith and not be expected to act in contradiction to their beliefs.
 The beliefs must be: